tmelanson17/DancingRobot/README.md

 ### Installing

-To open the Conda command prompt window, refer to this [Getting Started page](https://conda.io/docs/user-guide/getting-started.html).
+Open the Anaconda Prompt window (refer to this [Getting Started page](https://conda.io/docs/user-guide/getting-started.html)).

-In the command prompt, type
+In the Anaconda Prompt window, type

 ```
 cd [/path/to/DancingRobot]